Amanchaubey026/MUI-Table/README.md

    npm start
    ```
 4. **Open the App**:
-   Open your browser and navigate to [http://localhost:3000](http://localhost:3000) to see the app in action.
+   Open your browser and navigate to [http://localhost:5173](http://localhost:5173) to see the app in action.

 ## Usage

 ### MUITable Component
-The `DataTable` component is the core of the application.
+The `MUITable` component is the core of the application.
 It displays user data in a table format with support for pagination and user selection.

 #### Props:
 - `data`: An array of user objects to be displayed in the table.